 College is challenging, and even the best students need help from time to time.
 To steer students toward success we created a unique support system—it’s consistent, dedicated, and personalized.

 Faculty mentoring from day one through graduation.

-Your Program Mentor will help you develop a degree plan that works for you, and then help you stick to it.
+Your Program Mentor will help you develop an online degree plan that works for you, and then help you stick to it.
 Through regular, ongoing interaction and instruction from enrollment to graduation, they will advise and guide you through your chosen program.

 Subject-matter experts for every course.

 In every course you take, you’ll also have access to instruction from faculty members who serve as a subject-matter experts and guides through the curriculum.
 Use them for one-on-one or cohort-based help to get you resolve sticking points so you can truly master the learning material.

 We’re student-obsessed, and proud of it.